mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-05_tuesday_afternoon_initial_analysis_MAGs.md

  - Are the organisms you are seeing in your bins the organisms you would expect to see in this context?
  - Are you seeing potential human pathogens?
 Commensals?
  - Do a brief PubMed search if you are unfamiliar with the organisms you are seeing.

+How does what we are seeing in MAGs measure up with what we know from profiling the metagenomes?

 ---